blakolukas/sitebase/devops/README.md

 ```

 Note: The `.env` file is included in `.gitignore`, ensuring environment-specific configurations aren't pushed to the repository.

+### Server installation

+You need either a Ubuntu or Debian based system for siteplone.example.com, enable SSH, and install a supported version of Python 3 on that system.

 ### Ansible Installation